skypager/skypager/src/examples/voice/src/features/commander/tutorial.md

 We developed the [Voice Synthesis Feature](/synthesis) and the  [Speech Recognition](/recognition) features as standalone modules which could be enabled if supported.

+In the [Previous Section](/commander) we showed how the speech recognition feature could be hooked up to React, so we could work with speech recognition data as state and events.

-We can create a `VoiceCommander` feature which combines these two features, to build a system which you can have a conversation with.
+We will put it all together to create a `VoiceCommander` feature which combines these two features, to build a system which you can have a conversation with.

 The `VoiceCommander` will take a stream of commands, and determine what it currently should be working on.